thoughtram/blog/_posts/2015-08-11-angular-2-template-syntax-demystified-part-1.md

 - **Methods** - As already mentioned, methods are just the functions on a DOM object that we can call and execute in JavaScript. `setAttribute()` for example is such a method.
 - **Events** - Of course, last but not least, we have events.
 The bread and butter when it comes to notifying subscribers that something happened.
 Like `click`, `focus` or `input`.
 DOM elements can also fire their own custom events.

 The most interesting part here, is how attributes and properties behave on a DOM object.
-Especially when we realise, that they behave differently across elements.
+Especially when we realize, that they behave differently across elements.

 Let's just take this simple `input` example here: